jhpyle/docassemble/_docs/docker.md

 a new container starts up.
 So if you had been using [Let's Encrypt], but then you decide to change the [`DAHOSTNAME`], you will need to delete the saved configuration before running a new container.
-If you are using [S3], you can go to the [S3 Console] and delete the "Apache" folder and the "letsencrypt.tar.gz" file.
-If you are using [Azure blob storage], you can go to the [Azure Portal] and delete the "Apache" folder and the "letsencrypt.tar.gz" file.
+If you are using [S3](#persistent s3), you can go to the [S3 Console] and delete the "Apache" folder and the "letsencrypt.tar.gz" file.
+If you are using [Azure blob storage](#persistent azure), you can go to the [Azure Portal] and delete the "Apache" folder and the "letsencrypt.tar.gz" file.

-Also, if a configuration file exists on [S3]/[Azure blob storage] (`config.yml`) or in a persistent volume (`/usr/share/docassemble/config/config.yml`), then the values in that configuration will take precedence over the corresponding environment variables that are passed to [Docker].
+Also, if a configuration file exists on [S3](#persistent s3)/[Azure blob storage](#persistent azure) (`config.yml`) or in a persistent volume (`/usr/share/docassemble/config/config.yml`), then the values in that configuration will take precedence over the corresponding environment variables that are passed to [Docker].
 Once a configuration file exists, you should make changes to the configuration file rather than passing environment variables to [Docker].
-However, if your configuration is on [S3]/[Azure blob storage], you will at least need to pass sufficient access keys (e.g., [`S3BUCKET`], [`AZURECONTAINER`], etc.)  to access the storage; otherwise your container will not know where to find the configuration.
+However, if your configuration is on [S3](#persistent s3)/[Azure blob storage](#persistent azure), you will at least need to pass sufficient access keys (e.g., [`S3BUCKET`], [`AZURECONTAINER`], etc.)  to access the storage; otherwise your container will not know where to find the configuration.
 Also, there are some environment variables that do not exist in the configuration file because they are server-specific.
 These include [`CONTAINERROLE`] and [`SERVERHOSTNAME`].

 # <a name="data storage"></a>Data storage